www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2024-08-06-establish-cell-api.md

                     * [x] Add all configs and resources to SystemCell.
                 * [x] Deprecate original WebsiteViaJar.
             * [ ] Visualize cell dependencies.
-                * [ ] Provide way for cells to optionally declare their option dependencies.
-The dependency order will not be enforced yet.
+                * [o] Provide way for cells to optionally declare their option dependencies.
+The dependency order will not be enforced yet. -> It is enough for now, that the init system records the dependencies, as it will not be enforced by now.
-                * [ ] Visualize as graph like `https://splitcells.net/net/splitcells/network/overview.html`,
+                * [ ] Visualize dependencies between cells as graph like `https://splitcells.net/net/splitcells/network/overview.html`,
                   but dynamically.
+                    * [ ] CURRENT Create dependency recorder option.
+                    * [ ] Render dependency recorder option.
+                    * [ ] Record `Environment#withCell`.
+                    * [ ] Record `Configuration#withConfigValue`.
+                    * [ ] Record `Configuration#withInitedOption`.
             * [ ] Create Cell based launcher at `net.splitcells.martins.avots.distro.LiveDistroCell` and
               when it works remove `net.splitcells.martins.avots.distro.LiveDistro`.
                 * [ ] Use DistroCell.